thejjw/link-visited-tooltip-chrome-extension/README.md

 #### Pattern Examples:
 - `example.com` - Excludes example.com and all subdomains (a.example.com, b.example.com, etc.)
-- `app.example.com` - Excludes only app.example.com specifically
+- `app.example.com` - Excludes app.example.com and its subdomains, but won't block example.com
 - `localhost` - Excludes localhost and all localhost subdomains

 ## License